| Not a member? Join now!

 Hear how some young and inspiring engineering students in the University of Texas at Austin's Projects for Underserved Communities program are using their science skills in sustainable development projects.

 Climate wizard Radagast the Brown patiently explains the methodologies used to study Middle Earth warming to a denialist orc.

 The genome of the bacteria that colonize our bodies vastly dwarfs our human genome!
 How will this new finding change how we understand our health?

 Science & the City is the public gateway to the New York Academy of Sciences.
-We publish a comprehensive calendar of public science events in New York City, host events featuring top scientists in their fields, and produce a weekly podcast covering cutting-edge science.
+We publish a comprehensive calendar of public science events in New York City, host events featuring top scientists in their fields, and produce podcasts covering cutting-edge science.